EqualExperts/you-build-it-you-run-it-playbook/introduction/README.md

 Service reliability is the ability of a service to function without failure.
 This is a narrow definition that omits functional correctness and customer experience.
 Service reliability can be expressed as an availability level, and time to restore availability.
 Improving the operability of a service increases its availability, by creating sources of adaptive capacity.
 See [*On adaptive capacity in incident response*](https://increment.com/reliability/adaptive-capacity-incident-response/) by John Allspaw et al.

 A learning culture is how people acquire new knowledge and skills, within the shared, implicit assumptions underpinning their social behaviours.
-It’s a cycle of never-ending improvement, based on generating insights and implementing improvements from deployment and availability problems.
+It's a cycle of never-ending improvement, based on generating insights and implementing improvements from deployment and availability problems.
 A strong learning culture empowers people to experiment, make more informed decisions, and collaborate on shared organisational goals.
 See [Continuous learning as a tool for adaptation](https://www.infoq.com/articles/series-enhancing-resilience-5) by Nora Jones.

 Table 1 summarises the characteristics of You Build It You Run It and Ops Run It.